 5. Form 1099-NEC

+There are several types of Form 1099, which documents payments from someone that typically isn’t your employer.
 The 1099-NEC, which the IRS rolled out in 2020, is what companies or individuals now use to report money paid to any non-employees who did work for them.
-If the business or employer paid the freelancer, independent contractor, or gig worker more than $600 a year in non-employee compensation, they should send you a Form 1099-NEC.
-The employer that paid you will also send a copy to the IRS.
+If the business paid the freelancer, independent contractor, or gig worker more than $600 a year in non-employee compensation, they should send that worker a Form 1099-NEC.
+The employer will also send a copy to the IRS.

 6. Form 1099-MISC